Tsubasa Koura: Post title reign

 Koura returned from a near year-long absence from the sport to face Ariston Aton on 27 February 2020.
 He won the fight by a third-round technical knockout.
 Aton was staggered by a strike in the third round which prompted the referee to wave the fight off, although Aton immediately protested the stoppage.

 Koura faced the former Japanese Youth light-flyweight champion Yudai Shigeoka for the vacant WBO Asia Pacific mini-flyweight title on 12 November 2021.
 Shigeoka won the fight by majority decision, with two judges awarding him a 115–113 scorecard, while the third judge scored it as a 114–114 draw.

 Despite his loss to Shigeoka, Koura was booked to challenge the reigning WBC mini-flyweight champion Panya Pradabsri, in what was Pradabsri's third title defense.
 The bout was scheduled as the main event of a card which took place in Nakhon Ratchasima, Thailand on 30 August 2022. on 16 August, it was announced that Panya would instead face Koura's countryman Norihito Tanaka.
 On 23 August 2022, it was announced that Koura would fight at the "Phoenix Battle 93" event, which was held at the Korakuen Hall in Tokyo, Japan, against an opponent which would be announced at a later date.

 Koura faced ArAr Andales, who was the time ranked as the #8 mini flyweight contender by the WBO, on 25 October 2022.
 The fight was ruled a draw by technical decision, 38 seconds into the second round, as Koura was unable to continue competing to a cut above his right eye, which was caused by an inadvertent clash of heads.

 Koura was expected to face Yuni Takada for the vacant Japanese minimumweight title on 16 February 2023, on the undercard of "Phoenix Battle 97".
 He withdrew from the day at the official weigh-ins, as he failed to make championship weight.

+Professional kickboxing career

+Koura made his professional kickboxing debut against Yusei Shirahata at Krush 156 on December 17, 2023.